superfly/fly_postgres_elixir/README.md

 ### Releases and Migrations

-Assuming you are using a custom "Release" module like [this one in the HelloElixir](https://github.com/fly-apps/hello_elixir/blob/main/lib/hello_elixir/release.ex) demo project to execute your migrations in a special release task, then you need to explicitly load the `:fly_postgres` config so it will be available to connect to the database.
+Assuming you are using a custom "Release" module like [this one in the HelloElixir](https://github.com/fly-apps/hello_elixir/blob/main/lib/hello_elixir/release.ex) demo project to execute your migrations in a special release task, then you _may_ need to explicitly load the `:fly_postgres` config so it will be available to connect to the database.

 The `load_app` function can be changed like this: